timothyshort/spring-petclinic/readme.md

 # Spring PetClinic Sample Application

-#build 5 with GitHub hook integration
+# modify to test GitHub push integration

 ## Understanding the Spring Petclinic application with a few diagrams